fox-squirrels-2013/Thing-O-Nicole/README.md

 Now, I've made a Heroku account, and am now downloading the Heroku Toolbelt.

 I've encountered some errors with Heroku.
 I need a Gemfile, a Gemfile.lock (generated during bundle), and config.ru.
 It shows up on localhost, but now it's really screwing up with Heroku.
 I'll investigate the situation in detail.

+The errors were fixed for now by simply putting the CSS in styles.
+We need to cover how to use a public folder with an external stylesheet.